tanema/metapro/README.md

 - Open `about:debugging#addons` in your firefox and click `Load Temporary Add-on` then find and click on the `extension/manifest.json` file.
 Then login to your shopify store, and load up a product view.

+## Things learned
+- I would want permission based on namespace
+- Doing a get request and query by namespace would be good

+## Things I might try
+- move to graphql so that updating multiple items is faster